oxivanisher/bluetooth_2_usb/README.md

 ### 4.4.
 Mouse Jiggler Feature

-The mouse jiggler feature prevents screen timeout and screensavers on the target device by automatically moving the mouse cursor by 1 pixel in a random direction approximately every 2 minutes (with ±15 seconds randomness) when no input activity is detected.
+The mouse jiggler feature prevents screen timeout and screensavers on the target device by automatically moving the mouse cursor by 2 pixels in a random direction approximately every 2 minutes (with ±15 seconds randomness) when no input activity is detected.
 This feature is particularly useful for:

 - Keeping remote desktop connections alive
 - Preventing screensavers or screen lock on the target device